semgrep/semgrep-docs/docs/integrations.md

 1. Semgrep finds a result in CI, and
 2. [the CI policy has pull request comments enabled](managing-policy.md#changing-policy-actions)

-Automated comments on GitHub pull requests will look like this:
+Automated comments on GitHub pull requests look like this:

 ![GitHub Pull Request Comment](img/semgrep-pull-request.png "Comments on GitHub Pull Request")